 - Breaking and entering, theft, larceny.

-During a criminal records search, usually will not find out if they has had any moving violations, like:
+During a criminal records search, usually will not find out if they have had any moving violations, like:

 - Tickets for speeding.